Davej66/ms4-dev/README.md

 ## Tools
-- [RandomKeyGen](https://randomkeygen.com/) for generating Django secret key to store in environment variables in Gitpod and Heroku
+- [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) for generating Django secret key to store in environment variables in Gitpod and Heroku

 ## Deployment